A fire breaking out in a school, college or university can result in many delays and issues, not least to the continued learning of the pupils.

 Whilst The National Fire Chiefs Council has pressed the government to include sprinkler systems in new education buildings, and those being renovated, as of March 2020, there is no policy in England to enforce this (mandatory policy in force in Scotland and Wales).

 The financial impact of a fire in a school extends not just to the rebuilding costs, but also in the disruption of students learning and teachers’ employment.
-Course work and study materials can be lost, resulting in students being behind in their studies and teachers and supporting staff could be without proper facilities.
+School coursework and study materials can be lost, resulting in students being behind in their studies and teachers and supporting staff could be without proper facilities.

 As a widespread fire suppression structure, sprinkler systems protect lives and properties.
 As well as dousing fire, they can be set-up to sound the installed fire alarm and alert the fire brigade.